oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-performance/query-performance.md

     ![Run explain plan for the query.](./images/display-explain-plan.png " ")

+    Partition pruning is an essential performance feature for data warehouses.
+The optimizer analyzes the `FROM` and `WHERE` clauses in SQL statements to eliminate unneeded partitions when building the partition access list.
+This functionality enables Oracle Database to perform operations only on those partitions that are relevant to the SQL statement.
+In this example, the **PARTITION LIST SINGLE** row in the explain plan indicates that the predicate in the query was smartly used by the database.
+Partition pruning was used to access only the necessary partition to satisfy the query.
+Only partition **p11** out of **24** partitions (see the definition of the partitioned external table) containing the data for **2019-11** was used to satisfy the query request as specified in the `WHERE` clause of the query from step **3**.
+Mission accomplished!

 5. Copy and paste the following code into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.

     ```
     <copy>
     SELECT day_id, month
     FROM sales_sample_old_api
-    WHERE rownum <3;
+    FETCH FIRST TWO ROWS ONLY;
     </copy>
     ```

     ![Run query.](./images/run-query-2.png " ")

+    The above example demonstrates how you can see the partition structure in a query.  **`day_id`** is a column in the files whereas **`month`** is a virtual column that is derived from the directory structure that you saw in **Task 2 > Step 2**.
+We use the FETCH clause to limit the number of rows returned so that it's more readable.

-    It looks like the predicate in the query was smartly used by the database where it was pruned down to only the necessary partition to satisfy the query request.
-Mission accomplished!
-However, the process to get here was quite cumbersome and long even with only 24 partitions!
+    The process to get here was quite cumbersome and long even with only 24 partitions!
 Let's see how we can simplify creating a new partitioned table.

 ### **Create a partitioned external table the new way**